 They account for about 5% of all of those booked on misdemeanors or felonies, according to the Los Angeles Times.
 That’s a slight increase in repeat offending.

 Sayegh says his business has decreased tremendously since the beginning of the California stay-at-home order.
-He estimates he’s lost between $100,000-$150,000 in revenue the first month of the stay-at-home order alone.
+He’s suffered significant losses, estimating revenue losses of 50% compared to this same time last year.